Skip to content

 Backorder status toggle switches off unexpectedly

-Symptom: Backorder toggle switches on when ERP notifies ACCS that a product is backordered, but then switches back to off after a period of time even though the ERP hasn’t adjusted the quantity available.
+Symptom: The backorder toggle switches on when an ERP notifies Adobe Commerce that a product is backordered, but then switches off after a period of time, even though the ERP has not adjusted the quantity available.

 Impact: Customers see products as deliverable when they’re actually on backorder, leading to order fulfillment issues.